XoMelancolia/Game_Math_Lab_Exercise1/README.md

 Know issues:
 The trolley's movement doesn't work properly and isn't constrained to moving on the arm between the movement limits.
+## *The trolleys movement was fixed after the submission of Task 2*